 At the conclusion of their annual deliberations, the members of the CDFPT may make recommendations to the Provost for modification of the Provost's annual statement.
 The Provost will also modify the CDFPT guidelines annually to clarify and update the timeline for each stage of that year's tenure and promotion process (e.g., the date that candidates' dossiers are due for review by a particular committee).
 With the exception of the updating of the annual timeline for the tenure and promotion process, the Provost will not significantly modify the posted CDFPT guidelines without consultation with the Faculty Affairs Committees of the Location Faculty Councils, and also only after consultation with the both Location Council Executive Committees.
-If the Faculty Affairs committees of the Location Councils or the Location Faculty Council Executives do not support the Provost's proposed modifications, then the Provost will concur with the Location Faculty Councils' judgment except in exceptional circumstances and for compelling reasons, which should be given in detail, in writing, to both Location Faculty Councils.
+If the Faculty Affairs committees of the Provost's proposed modifications, then the Provost will concur with the Location Faculty Councils' judgment except in exceptional circumstances and for compelling reasons, which should be given in detail, in writing, to both Location Faculty Councils.

 In order to recruit a president, academic administrators (such as provost, associate provosts, deans and department chairs), and senior faculty who have tenure at other institutions or other exceptional credentials, it may be necessary or advisable to offer and confer faculty tenure upon them at the time of their appointment or on some other expedited basis.
-In such cases, before recommending to the Board of Trustees that tenure be conferred upon a president, provost, associate provost or dean, the Chairman of the Board of Trustees (with respect to the President), the President (with respect to the Provost) and the Provost (with respect to associate provosts and deans) shall consult on an expedited basis with the members of the search committee, Dean of the College or School, the faculty of the Department of the candidate's area of expertise and the Chairs of the search committee, Dean of the College or School, the faculty of the Department of the search committee, Dean of the College or School, the faculty of the Department of the candidate's area of expertise and the College or School TAP Committee.
+In such cases, before recommending to the Board of Trustees that tenure be conferred upon a president, provost, associate provost or dean, the Chairman of the Board of Trustees (with respect to the President), the President (with respect to the Provost) and the Provost (with respect to associate provosts and deans) shall consult on an expedited basis with the members of the search committee, Dean of the College or School, the faculty of the Department of the candidate's area of expertise and the members of the search committee, Dean of the candidate's area of expertise and the College or School, the faculty, the Provost shall consult on an expedited basis with the members of the search committee, Dean of the candidate's area of expertise and the College or School, the faculty of the Department of the College or School, the faculty of the Department of the consult on an expedited basis with the members of the search committee, Dean of the College or School, the faculty of the Department of the College or School, the faculty of the Department of the candidate's area of expertise and the College or School TAP Committee.
 Such expedited consultations with members of search committees, the faculty of the Department of the candidate's expertise and the College or School TAP Committees may be by vote at the discretion of those bodies, provided that they conduct any such votes within the time frame required respectively by the Chairman of the Board, the President or the Provost, depending on the circumstances of each case.
 In determining whether to confer tenure in this manner, the Board of Trustees shall consider, but shall not be bound by the recommendations of the Department faculty, College or School TAP Committees, Location Faculty Council Chairs, the Dean, the Provost or the President.
 In the extraordinary circumstance, however, that the Board of Trustees does not follow the recommendations of the Department faculty and/or the College or School TAP Committee or the Chairs of the Location Faculty Councils, the Chairperson of the Board of Trustees shall inform the Department faculty, College or School TAP committee and the Location Faculty Council Chairs regarding the reasons for the decision.